s7manth/tp/docs/UserGuide.md

 carefully.
 If you are using Microsoft Office, this [link](https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6) may be helpful for guidance.
 3. Copy the file's path and import the file into TAilor with the above command!
-Your file path can be an **absolute** or a **relative path** - it doesn't matter as long as it is valid!
+Your file path can be an **absolute** or a **relative path** - it doesn't matter as long as it is valid.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**
 The file format, including choice of headers, must be adhered to for the command to work.
 Excel sheets downloaded from LumiNUS have 2 additional rows preceding the row containing the column headers that are included in the required CSV format.
-Hence, if you were to create your own CSV file, these additional rows are required as well.
+Hence, if you were to create your own CSV file, these additional rows are required as well.<br>
 A sample csv file can be found [here].
-As such, be careful not to corrupt your csv file before importing to TAilor- something that can result from writing anything or adding information that does not abide by the standard format in the file.
+As such, be careful not to corrupt your csv file before importing to TAilor - something that can result from writing anything or adding information that does not abide by the expected format in the file.
 </div>

 #### Editing a student : `edit`